veehan95/express-postgresql/README.md

-# SQA Manager backend
+# epress-postgresql-framework
- - connects to postgresql DATABASE
+ - connects to express to postgresql

 ### npm codes
 ##### Help list